PicturePipe/renovate-config/README.md

 }
 ```

-## Config Validation
+## Config Preset Validation

-If the preset config has been changed it should be validated:
+After a config preset has been changed, it should be validated:

 ```console
 make validate